jiapei100/sdk-starter-kit/README.md

 ```

 #### 5. Customize the viewer
-You can customize the viewer by setting url parameters on the iframe link,
+You can customize the viewer by setting url parameters on the iframe src,

 For example,
 ```javascript